Unknown

 The Vice President has no more authority over the Armed Forces than the Secretary of Education.

 Thus, either President Trump or his recently appointed Acting Secretary of Defense Miller activated the National Guard.
-(Or someone conducted a illegal takeover of the military, but that would be quite the headline, and there's little reason to thing that it wasn't Trump or Miller plus media narrative.)
+(Or someone conducted a illegal takeover of the military, but that would be an even bigger headline than the riot itself, and there's little reason to thing that it wasn't Trump or Miller plus media narrative.)

 So view the statements ahead with that correction in mind.